Undergraduate Celebration

 Image

-Celebration '25, Columbian College of Arts and Sciences, with a photo of grad caps
+Celebration '26, Columbian College of Arts and Sciences, with a photo of students hugging wearing grad caps

 Image